elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot_car.md

 - - - - -

-The IIC port and P1,P2 IO connections are equipped in the battery expansion board.
+The IIC port and Servo Port(S1, S2), P1,P2 IO connections are equipped in the battery expansion board.

 ![](./images/cutebot_01_05.jpg)